 “I love being in the Army,” Roger says.
 “I love serving my country.
 I love teaching swimming.
 I obviously love teaching my students, and I love working for UPS.”

-Most U.S. employees are eligible to earn up to $25,000 (lifetime maximum) to be used for college tuition and expenses through the company’s Earn & Learn and tuition reimbursement programs.
+Most part-time employees are eligible for $25,000 for college tuition and expenses through our Earn & Learn and tuition reimbursement programs.

 *Part-time employees are eligible after a short waiting period.